zamazan4ik/awesome-pgo/article/article.md

 ### Cargo

 Cargo (the default build system for Rust) has no built-in support for PGO.
 However, the community (particularly [Jakub "Kobzol" Beranek](https://github.com/kobzol)) developed an extension - [cargo-pgo](https://github.com/Kobzol/cargo-pgo).
 I highly recommend you using this Cargo extension if you are going to start optimizing Rust projects with PGO.
-I used for **every** Rust project that I PGOed (and I did it for a lot of them) - it always worked like a charm.
+I used for **every** Rust project that I PGOed (and I did it for a lot of them) - it (almost) always worked like a charm.
 It even supports optimizing with LLVM BOLT (we will talk about it later) as an additional post-PGO optimization step!
 I wish every other ecosystem eventually will get something similar.

 Rust build ecosystem has a standard way to run benchmarks - `cargo bench`.
 One of the most common algorithm to perform PGO benchmark for a Rust project is: